 “Yeah, the witches and the warrior wolves.
 And the people they stuffed into the fallen logs.
 Shit always freaked the fuck out of me.
 I still don’t sit on fallen trees.”
 Leo shook his head and wrinkled his nose.
-“Those were not good stories for little kids.”
+“Those were not good stories for little kids to hear.”

 “Not really, but there was a circle, and you walked beyond it covered in innocent blood, never to return to your home again.
 I remember that part.
 It’s been years since I read those fairy tales, Al.”

-The stories were only old fables, but they felt vital to me now.
-From the comfort of Leo’s lap, I watched his teammates laugh and joke as they drank pitchers of beer and devoured pans of pizza.
-They were a big block of muscles and testosterone-filled laughter in the middle of the otherwise calm family restaurant.
+The stories were only old fables, but they felt vital now.
+From the comfort of Leo’s lap, I watched his teammates laugh and joke as they inhaled pitchers of beer and devoured pans of pizza.
+They were a big block of muscles and testosterone-filled laughter in the middle of the otherwise tame family restaurant.

 When a chair opened up, I hopped off Leo’s lap and grabbed the spot.
 I sat looking at my phone with my back securely to the wall.
 Google didn’t have our Clan stories, but a few myths about the hierarchy of angels popped at the top of my search box.

 “Ridiculous,” I blurted out, catching Leo’s curious glance.
-“Angel’s.”
-I winked at him flapping my free hand.
+“Angels.”
+I winked at him, flapping my free hand like wings.

 “So, where’s this stalker girl of yours?”
 I looked slowly around the room but didn’t find anyone particularly offensive.
 “I need to kiss your stupid face so I can go home.
 It’s been a long, very odd day.
-I’m getting hot and cranky.”
+I’m getting hot and cranky sitting here.”

-“I’m not sure I’m safe without you here to protect me,” Leo laughed and looked around the room.
-“See the table in the far left by the bathroom.
+“I’m not sure I’m safe without you to protect me,” Leo laughed and looked around the room.
+“See the table in the far left by the bathroom?
 She’s in the black jacket with short hair.”

 I spotted the woman.
 “Jesus, she makes me uncomfortable too.
 Does she want to eat you or fuck you?”

 “I don’t want to find out, but she’s everywhere.”
 Leo looked down at his beer, turning the mug around several times.
-I could tell this young woman’s attention bothered him more than he was letting on.
+I could tell this young woman’s attention bothered him more than he let on.

 “Do you have any classes with this girl?”

 “I don’t think so.”
-Leo sat up straight in his chair and looked slightly confused.
+Leo sat up straight in his chair and furrowed his brow.

 “I’d rather you popped something else in my mouth.”
-Leo fluttered his long tongue at me like a nasty teenage boy.
+Leo fluttered his long tongue like a nasty teenage boy.